The Coreness and H-Index of Random Geometric Graphs: Introduction

-We study the large-sample ($n\to\infty$) limit the centrality of $x$ in the random neighborhood graph $\cG_r(x, \cX_n)$, where the sample $\cX_n$ is generated as in \eqref{setting}.
+With the notation just introduced, we study the large-sample ($n\to\infty$) limit of the centrality of $x$ in the random neighborhood graph $\cG_r(x, \cX_n) := \cG_r( \{x\} \cup \cX_n)$, where the sample $\cX_n$ is generated as in \eqref{setting}.
 More specifically, we focus on the degree $\deg_r(x, \cX_n)$; on the $k$th iterate of the H-index $\H_r^k(x, \cX_n)$; and on the coreness $\core_r(x, \cX_n)$.
-As will be made clear, these notions of centrality can all be seen as iterates of the H-index, since $\deg_r(x, \cX_n) = \H_r^0(x, \cX_n)$ and $\core_r(x, \cX_n) = \H_r^\infty(x, \cX_n)$.
-Given their prominence in the literature \citep{malliaros2020core}, the degree and the coreness are examined separately.
-The main limits are taken as the sample size $n$ goes to infinity while the neighborhood radius $r$ remains fixed or converges to zero slowly enough.
-See \figref{diagram_recap} for a compact summary of the main results that we derive.

-\secref{degree} is dedicated to the degree, \secref{h-index} to the $k$th iterate of the H-index for $1 \leq k < \infty$, and \secref{core} to the coreness.
-In \secref{numeric} we report on some numerical simulations.
-The longer technical arguments are deferred to the Appendix.
+See \figref{diagram_recap} for a compact summary of the main results that we derive in the paper.